harish040506/Team-Debuggers/README.md

 **Rejection is relative, not absolute.**

 Candidates are not rejected because they lack skills entirely —
-they are rejected because **other candidates perform better along specific dimensions**.
+they are rejected because **other candidates perform better along specific dimensions that matter during selection**.

 SkillDeltaX is built on the insight that **career readiness must be evaluated comparatively**, not independently.